omriiii/Markup-Standard-Style/README.md

 Some more stuff coming `soon™`.

+If you've made it through this whole readme then thanks for reading! or just scrolling down here or whatever.

+* Responsive images
+* ES6
+*

 I left this GitHub editor style link here for me becasue I know I'll need it again at some point.
 [don't mine me c:](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet "(old man voice) GET OUTTA HERE!!")